X-Men: Apocalypse: Writing

 She starts in First Class entirely on Charles' side, ends up following Erik, and we then find her in Days of Future Past and she's on her own because Erik is gone.
 She's on her own side in that movie but is drawn toward Charles by the end of the film and shoots Erik.
 Then in Apocalypse she comes back to Charles.
 There's a full circle narrative over the span of this little trilogy that is about Mystique from beginning with Charles in the mansion and ending with Charles in the mansion, but not as the same timid little girl we met in First Class.

 Kinberg was paid $8 million for writing the script, the same amount he received for X-Men: Days of Future Past.
 The plot was partially inspired by the 1988 X-Men story arc "The Fall of the Mutants".

+John Ottman, who edited the film together, noted that before filming, there were several issues with the screenplay that the production crew ultimately downplayed due to how complacent the studio had become while making X-Men: Days of Future Past.
+Ottman also noted that the script had no third act and instead simply featured bullet points explaining what could happen.

 Casting

 In October 2014, casting for X-Men: Apocalypse began.
 In November, Singer confirmed that Oscar Isaac would portray Apocalypse.
 In January 2015, Singer announced that Alexandra Shipp, Sophie Turner and Tye Sheridan would portray young Storm, Jean and Cyclops, respectively.
 Grace Fulton, who would go to play Mary Bromfield in the DC Extended Universe Shazam films, originally auditioned to play Jean Grey, but lost out to Turner.
 Ashley Benson was also considered for Jean Grey.
 The same month, Kinberg confirmed that Rose Byrne would reprise her First Class role as Moira MacTaggert in the film.
 In February, Kodi Smit-McPhee was cast as Nightcrawler and Ben Hardy was cast in an unspecified role.
 In March, Singer announced that Lana Condor was cast as Jubilation Lee.
 In April, Singer confirmed that Hardy would portray Angel, Olivia Munn would portray Psylocke, and Lucas Till would return as Havok.
 In May, Singer announced that the mutant Caliban would appear in the film.
 In July, Hoult revealed on Conan that Josh Helman would return as William Stryker.
 In April 2016, Hugh Jackman confirmed that he would make a cameo appearance as Logan / Wolverine.